stackoverflow/lein-jdeb/README.md

 # lein-jdeb

-A Leiningen plugin to create debian package from your project's uberjar.
+A Leiningen plugin to create debian package as specified in your `project.clj`.
 Uses [jdeb](https://github.com/tcurdt/jdeb) to build the debian packages.

 ##  Leiningen